tinystacks/precloud/README.md

 # @tinystacks/precloud CLI Documentation

-Infrastructure code deployments often fail because resources fail to create due to mismatched constraints over resource fields between the infrastructure code, the deployment engine, and the target cloud.
+Infrastructure code deployments often fail due to mismatched constraints over resource fields between the infrastructure code, the deployment engine, and the target cloud.
 For example, you may be able to pass any arbitrary string as a resource name to terraform or AWS CDK, and `plan` or `synth` go through fine, but the deployment may fail because that string failed a naming constraint on the target cloud.

 This package is an open source command line interface that is run before deploying to the cloud.
 It contains rules that check for names, quotas, and resource-specific constraints to make sure that your infrastructure code can be deployed successfully.